cloudinary/cloudinary-react/samples/photo_album/README.md

 ## Running ##

-Run `yarn serve` to start the server and automatically open a browser and navigate to the application's url.
+Run `yarn start` to build the app and serve it using a local server.

 The application is deployed at http://localhost:5000/